bitcoinclassic/documentation/spec/transactionv4.md

 The amount of tokens that can be added after number 19 is practically unlimited and they are currently specified to not be allowed in any transaction and the transaction will be rejected if they are present.
-In the future a protocol upgrade may chance that and specify meaning for any token not yet specified here.
+In the future a protocol upgrade may change that and specify meaning for any token not yet specified here.
 Future upgrades should thus be quite a lot smoother because there is no change in concepts or in format.
 Just new data.